Neuromuscular-blocking drug: Combination of NMBAs

 In some clinical circumstances, succinylcholine may be administered before and after a nondepolarising NMBA or two different nondepolarising NMBAs are administered in sequence.
 Combining different NMBAs can result in different degrees of neuromuscular block and management should be guided with the use of a neuromuscular function monitor.

 The administration of nondepolarising neuromuscular blocking agent has an antagonistic effect on the subsequent depolarising block induced by succinylcholine.
 If a nondepolarising NMBA is administered prior to succinycholine, the dose of succinylcholine must be increased.

 The administration of succinylcholine on the subsequent administration of a nondepolarising neuromuscular block depends on the drug used.
 Studies have shown that administration of succinylcholien before a nondepolarising NMBA does not affect the potency of mivacurium or rocuronium.
 But for vecuronium and cisatracurium, it speeds up the onset, increases the potency and prolongs the duration of action.

 Combining two nondepolarising NMBAs of the same chemical class (e.g. rocuronium and vecuronium) produces an additive effect, while combining two nondepolarising NMBAs of different chemical class (e.g. rocuronium and cisatracurium) produces a synergistic response.

 Inhaled anesthetics

 Inhaled anesthetics inhibit nicotinic acetylcholine receptors (nAChRs) and potentiate neuromuscular blockage with nondepolarising NMBAs.
 It depends on the type of volatile anesthetic (desflurane > sevoflurane > isoflurane > nitrous oxide), the concentration and the duration of exposure.

 Antibiotics

 Tetracycline, aminoglycosides, polymyxins and clindamycin potentiate neuromuscular blockage by inhibiting ACh release or desensitisation of post-synpatic nAChRs to ACh.
 This interaction happens mostly during maintenance of anesthesia.
 As antibiotics typically are given after a dose of NMBA, this interaction needs to be considered when re-dosing NMBA.

 Anti-seizure drugs

-Patients receiving chronic treatment are relatively resistance to nondepolarising NMBAs due to the accelerated clearance.
+Patients receiving chronic treatment are relatively resistant to non-depolarising NMBAs due to the accelerated clearance.